Otoplasty

 Your initial consultation with Dr. Choroomi will last about an hour, during this time he will:

-• Listen to the needs, goals and desired results.
+• Listen to the needs and goals

 • Evaluate the ear shape, measuring the distance between the back of the skull and ears to see the degree of prominence and amount of correction needed.